The Role of Family Therapy in Supporting Veterans’ Transition to Civilian Life

 The most common psychiatric illness in the elderly is depression.
 Usually, older adults’ mood disorder get associated with distress and emotional suffering.
 The severity of their mental health condition often leads to several impairments in physical and social functioning.
 But aside from depression, quite several elderly also experience complications due to anxiety disorders, eating disorders, and bipolar disorders.

-Some of the major old age problems include malnutrition, faulty diet, gluttony, intoxications, infectious, inadequate rest, overwork, emotional stress, and an unpleasant way of living.
-Medical conditions like stroke, cancer, heart disease, and diabetes are among the most common to older adults causing two-thirds of the populations’ deaths each year.
+Some of the major old age problems include malnutrition, faulty diet, gluttony, intoxication, infection, inadequate rest, overwork, emotional stress, and an unpleasant way of living.
+Medical conditions like stroke, cancer, heart disease, and diabetes are among the most common in older adults causing two-thirds of the population’s deaths each year.

 Surviving in business is not an easy task, especially if you are dealing with unreasonable adjustments.
-You might experience all sorts of stress, such as managing the workplace, dealing with different types of people, and maintaining a business goal.
-There is pressure everywhere.
-Sometimes, these pressures are worth your life that makes you physically, emotionally, and mentally incapable.
+You might experience all sorts of stress, such as managing the workplace, dealing with different types of people, and maintaining an entrepreneurial goal.
+There is mental health pressure everywhere.
+Sometimes, these mental health pressures are worth your life, making you physically, emotionally, and psychologically incapable.
 But the good thing is, there are better ways to manage that.
-Here are a few tips that can help you strengthen your mental health while handling a very stressful business.
+Here are a few tips that can help you maintaining and strengthening business mental health while handling a very stressful enterprise.

 Source: pixabay.com

 One essential factor of a stressful business is the working pattern.
-Usually, you can only expect two things when handling a business.
-You either comply with the standards or follow a tiring and sometimes dull routine for entrepreneurial duties and responsibilities.
+Usually, you can only expect two things when handling an enterprise.
+You either comply with the standards or follow a tiring and sometimes dull health routine for entrepreneurial duties and responsibilities.
 Or you get to be creative in every little thing you do.
 It is quite evident that you need to choose the latter.
-That is because you get to enable yourself to accomplish task productively by building resilience and focusing on self-care, which includes some of the following:
+That is because you get to enable yourself to accomplish tasks productively by building resilience and focusing on self-care, which includes some of the following:

 • Time management